Contents

 - Land use and sustainable housing growth

-Step 1: Assess Your Community’s Strengths and Needs
+Step 1: Assess Your Community’s Strengths and Economic Needs

 Before formal planning begins, initiate informal discussions with key contributors.
 These conversations help with assessing the local economic landscape, build support, and lay the groundwork for assembling a project team (see step 2).